 - Fold this strip in half, right sides together (so it is now 2″ x 79″).
 Pin in place from each vertical waistband seam out to the end of each tie.
 The middle 18″ waistband section should be left un-pinned.

 - Using a ½” seam allowance, stitch each tie.
 To do this, you will start at the waistband/tie seam, stitch towards the end of the tie, pivot at corner, and stitch across the end to finish.
 Remember, this leaves the center 18″ waistband section open.
 Clip the corners.
 Again, notice that our seam runs along the bottom of our directional print on the ties.
 If you added rick rack, this seam would be in line with the rick rack along the bottom edge of the open waistband section.

 - Turn the ties right side out through the open waistband section.
-Gently push out the corners with a long, blunt tool, like a knitting needle or chopstick.
+Gently push out the corners with a long, blunt tool, like a knitting needle, chopstick or point turner.
 Press both ties flat.